-Prof. Hull, F.R.S., gave a sketch of the geology of the environs of Dublin.
+Prof. Hull, F.R.S., gave a sketch of the geology of the en-

+virons of Dublin.

-On the Progress of the Geological Survey of Ireland, by Prof. Hull, M.A., F.R.S., Director (communicated with the sanction of the Director-General). - The author gave a short account of the origin and progress of the Geological Survey from its commencement in 1832, under the late Gen. Portlock, R.E., down to the present day, stating that the whole country south of a line drawn roughly from Larne on the coast of Antrim to Sligo had been surveyed, while 160 sheets of the geological map, on a scale of one inch to the statute mile, had been published.
+On the Progress of the Geological Survey of Ireland, by Prof. Hull, M.A., F.R.S., Director (communicated with the sanction of the Director-General).-The author gave a short account of the origin and progress of the Geological Survey from its commencement in 1832, under the late Gen. Portlock, R.E., down to the present day, stating that the whole country south of a line drawn roughly from Larne on the coast of Antrim to Sligo had been surveyed, while 160 sheets of the geological map, on a been surveyed, while 160 sheets of the geological map, on a scale of one inch to the statute mile, had been published.

-been surveyed, while 160 sheets of the geological map, on a scale of one inch to the statute mile, had been published.
-Along with the maps there had been issued seventy-eight separate explanatory memoirs, describing the structure and palæontology of 120 sheets.
+Along with the maps there had been issued seventy-eight separate explanatory memoirs, describing the structure and palæontology of 126 sheets.
 It had also been found necessary to revise the geology of the Leicester and Tipperary coal-fields, the carboniferous trap-rocks of county Limerick, and the southeast portion of the country, including parts of Wicklow and Wexford.
-The coal-fields of the north of Ireland had also been surveyed, and published in the maps both of the "6-inch" and "1-inch" scales; and it was also intended that the districts of county Antrim containing the pisolitic iron ores should be illustrated by maps on both these scales.
+The coal-fields of the north of Ireland had also been surveyed and published in the maps both of the "feinch" been surveyed, and published in the maps both of the "6-inch" and "1 inch" scales; and it was also intended that the districts of county Antrim containing the pisolitic iron ores should be illustrated by maps on both these scales.
 The district still remaining to be examined includes the greater portion of Donegal, Tyrone, Sligo, Fermanagh, and Antrim.